nerissa29/reading-notes/class3-01.md

 ### SQL Lesson 17: Altering tables

-The **ALTER TABLE** statement allows to add, remove, update or modify the columns and table constraints in the database[^10].
-Below are the syntax for altering the table (adding, removing, and renaming the table), as stated in [SQL Lesson 17: Altering tables](https://sqlbolt.com/lesson/altering_tables):
+The **ALTER TABLE** statement allows adding, removing, updating, or modifying the database's columns and table constraints [^10].
+Below is the syntax for altering the table (adding, removing, and renaming the table), as stated in [SQL Lesson 17: Altering tables](https://sqlbolt.com/lesson/altering_tables):

 *Adding Columns*
 ```